inertiajs/inertia-phoenix/README.md

 }
 ```

+This is similar to the server entry-point [documented here](https://inertiajs.com/server-side-rendering#add-server-entry-point), except we are simply exporting a render function instead of creating a Node.js server process.

-Then, let's configure esbuild to compile the `ssr.js` bundle.
+Next, configure esbuild to compile the `ssr.js` bundle.

 ```diff
 # config/config.exs